 I grabbed the package containing the tube and ran to the counter.
 I fished through the pockets of my Wrangler corduroys and plopped down my money.
 The clerk returned my change and put the package in a small brown paper bag.
-I grabbed the goods, found my mom and dad and hightailed it out of the store.
-I had serious business to attend to.
+Grabbing the goods from the counter, I found my mom and dad and hightailed it out of the store.
+I had serious business to attend to!
 I remember the car ride home.
 We were in a late-model, wood-paneled behemoth of a Buick station wagon.
-My mom and dad rode up front and I was hanging over the back of their bench seat, my mind and my mouth going 100 miles an hour.
+My mom and dad rode up front, and I was hanging over the back of their bench seat, my mind and my mouth going 100 miles an hour.
 Plans zipped through my brain.
 I couldn’t believe my luck!
 I couldn’t believe they made such a product!
 I couldn’t believe it was so cheap!
 I couldn’t believe more people weren’t using it!

 “The first thing I’m gonna do is go over and ring Gussy’s doorbell.”
 I proclaimed.
 Gussy was one of the neighborhood kids I played with.
 Like all the kids in my neighborhood, we were cool one-on-one, but as soon as he got with the other kids, I and my sister were the neighborhood whipping posts.
 Well, it was payback time.
 “It’s gonna be great!”
 I continued, “He won’t know it’s me!
 Oh I can’t wait to see his face!”

 My dad parked the car, and I bolted inside to set my plans in motion.
-I opened the bag and snatched the package.
-I tore through the cardboard to extricate the tube and its precious fluid.
+I opened the bag, snatched the package and tore through the cardboard to extricate the tube and its precious fluid.

 I uncapped the tube.

 This was the moment I’d been waiting for my entire 7(ish) years on this earth!